From Spikes to Heavy Tails: Unveiling the Spectral Evolution of Neural Networks: Bulk+Spike Phenomenon after One Optimizer Step

-In this section, we present empirical and theoretical results for the scale of the learning rate for \texttt{FB-Adam} that facilitates feature learning in the student network after the first update.
+In this section, we present empirical and theoretical results for the scale of $\eta$ for \texttt{FB-Adam} that results in the ``Bulk+Spike'' ESD and facilitates feature learning in the student network after the first update.
+The discussion on the first optimizer update and $\eta$ is essential, as we show in Section~\ref{sec:HT_phenomenon} that the Bulk+Spike ESD after the first update facilitates the emergence of HT ESDs.